Alba-Golden Independent School District

-The Alba-Golden Independent School District is a school district serving southeastern Rains and western Wood counties in eastern Texas (USA).
+The Alba-Golden Independent School District is a school district serving southeastern Rains and western Wood Counties in Texas, United States.
 The district serves the towns of Alba and Golden.
 It is a AA school.
 Its mascot is the panther.

 Finances

 As of the 2010–2011 school year, the appraised valuation of property in the district was $234,719,000.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.004 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "recognized" by the Texas Education Agency.
 Thirty-five percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
-A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).